Chart Color Schemes

 AreaSearch assessment of residential development activity positions Highett (West) - Cheltenham among the top 25% of areas assessed nationwide

-Highett West-Cheltenham has seen approximately 153 dwelling approvals per year over the past five financial years, totalling 766 homes.
+Highett (West) - Cheltenham has received approximately 153 dwelling approvals annually over the past five financial years, totalling 766 homes.
 As of FY26, 12 approvals have been recorded.
-On average, one person moves to the area annually for each dwelling built between FY21 and FY25, indicating supply meeting or exceeding demand.
-The average construction cost value is $496,000, suggesting a focus on premium segment properties.
+On average, one person has moved to the area for each dwelling built between FY21 and FY25, indicating that supply is meeting or exceeding demand.
+The average construction value of new homes is $496,000, suggesting a focus on premium properties.

-Future projections show Highett (West) - Cheltenham adding 4,036 residents by 2041.
+Future projections show Highett (West) - Cheltenham adding 4,036 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development